Student Counseling Center

 I will be providing counseling services on the Lake Worth and Palm Beach Gardens Campuses

-I'm a Human Services student at PBSC.
-I started with the Counseling Center as a Human Services Intern and was then hired as a student worker.
-This was such a good fit for me that I soon became the Counseling Center and Panther’s Pantry Representative.
-I have a background in Early Childhood Education and Special Needs.
+I am your Counseling Center and Panther's Pantry representative.
+I graduated from the Palm Beach State College Human Services program and have a background in Early Childhood Education and Special Needs.
+My special interests include suicide prevention, human trafficking awareness, LGBTQ+ allyship, and sexual assault & domestic violence recovery.
+I am trained in Mental Health First Aid.
 As an advocate for mental health, I encourage college students to seek counseling and explore what resources they have available to them.
 I am fluent in both English and Spanish.

 Evan received a Master’s Degree in Education from Tel Aviv University in Israel.
 He has instructed courses at elementary schools, high schools, libraries, and dual diagnosis treatment centers in both Israel and Florida.
 He is currently a full-time Master of Social Work student and a part time group facilitator at Wellness Resource Center.
 He has facilitated psychoeducational groups on a wide range of topics.
 Evan’s main clinical interests include sex and pornography addiction, mindfulness and meditation, interpersonal neurobiology, and understanding and strengthening willpower.
 He educates the clients on evidence-based models of recovery such as the S.M.A.R.T.
 Recovery Program.